Amazon and Google start e-book sales in Brazil

-SAO PAULO (Reuters) - Amazon.com Inc and Google Inc both opened their digital bookstores in Brazil on Thursday, hot on the heels of e-book offerings by local booksellers in a fast-growing online retail market.
+SAO PAULO, Dec 6 (Reuters) - Amazon.com Inc and Google Inc both opened their digital bookstores in Brazil on Thursday, hot on the heels of e-book offerings by local booksellers in a fast-growing online retail market.

 The simultaneous introduction of the two services highlighted the wide-open nature of Brazil’s $12 billion e-commerce market.
 Low Internet penetration and a swelling middle class have spurred bets on strong growth for years to come.